FC ST. PAULI

 In 1970, the stadium was renamed the Wilhelm Koch Stadion in honour of the club's ex-president before it transpired in 1998 that he'd been a member of the far-right NSDAP during World War 2.
 Espousing an emphatic anti-fascist stance, the Millerntor reverted back to its original name (St. Pauli continue to contribute to a national fund compensating Jewish people forced to work under the Nazi regime) and the club followed this up by making an unexpected but welcome promise never to sell stadium naming rights to sponsors in the future.

 Talk of redevelopment was never far from the table however and in the late 1980s, just as St. Pauli were in the process of reinventing themselves as a leftist, anti-corporate club; plans were drawn up for the Millerntor to be incorporated into a new multi-sport venue called the Sport-Dome that would have also included a shopping mall, underground car park and a hotel.
-Unhappy at the prospect of losing the Millerntor's atmospheric terraces to the bland conformity of an all-seater arena, f
+Unhappy at the prospect of losing the Millerntor's atmospheric terraces to the bland conformity of an all-seater arena, fans began a campaign which, added to concerns about funding and the new arena's impact on the surrounding district, forced then-club president Otto Paulick to kick the proposals into touch.

 Despite a few modifications over the years and the construction of a temporary seating area above the Gegengerade in 1988, the stadium remained largely unchanged since opening and its ramshackle, outdated facilities led the DFB (German FA) to give notice that unless extensive refurbishment of the ground was carried out, the Millerntor's stadium licence would be revoked.
-In order to comply, St. Pauli announced a major redevelopment programme in 2006 that would see the stands gradually demolished and rebuilt over eight years.
+In order to comply, St. Pauli announced a €55 million redevelopment programme in 2006 that would see the stands gradually demolished and rebuilt over eight years.

 The work got underway the following year with the Südtribüne the first to get a make-over and

-Ultrà Sankt Pauli leading the call and response chanting from its modest sized terrace below a tier of seating above.
+its impressive glass and brick facade can be seen as you approach the ground from Budapester Straße.
+The vibrant red, white and brown livered stand is a lively place to be on a matchday with Ultrà Sankt Pauli leading the call and response chanting from its modest sized terrace below a tier of seating above.
 The Haupttribüne (main stand) was next up a couple of years later and it's a smart single tier, all-seater affair dominated by corporate hospitality facilities.
 A double tier of VIP boxes (more than twice the number originally planned - much to the unease of the St. Pauli faithful) runs along the back of the stand and luxurious padded executive seats occupy much of the prime seating area between both penalty boxes as St. Pauli walk a tightrope between expanding the club and not exploiting or alienating its vibrant, very vocal core of supporters.

-Heiligengeistfeld side of the ground.
+Corporate sales in the Hauptribüne however gave St Pauli the business model needed to redevelop the iconic yet crumbling Gegengerade (referred to by fans as 'the back straight') running the length of the pitch on the Heiligengeistfeld side of the ground.
 It was on this terrace that veteran punk Doc Mabuse first raised the Jolly Roger flag which became a countercultural icon and helped establish St. Pauli as a 'Kult' club.
 Three-quarters of the 13,000 capacity pre-fab concrete and steel stand is still taken up with terracing, and the words 'FC ST PAULI 1910 MILLERNTOR' are spelt out in white amongst the otherwise brown seats in the relatively narrow tier perched above.

 The Nordtribune was the final piece of the jigsaw and is very similar in design to the Sudtribüne although the split between those watching the match on their feet and those sitting down is a more equal one.
 'St. Pauli Away' is a fixture many opposition fans look for and so half of this stand is given over to visiting clubs to create a considerably sized Guest Block.